Amtrak train directed to the wrong track in deadly collision

 The CSX train was stationary and appeared to be empty at the time of the crash, officials said.
 McMaster said there were several train tracks at the location of the collision.

-The NTSB sent an investigative team, and Amtrak and CSX said in statements on Sunday that they were fully cooperating with the safety board.
+The NTSB sent an investigative team, and Amtrak and CSX said in statements that they were fully cooperating with the safety board.

-Amtrak said it was "deeply saddened" to report the death of two of its employees.

 Anderson added that the Amtrak train was supposed to be on the main line "just east of the collision."

-CSX did not provide details about the collision on Sunday.
-In a statement, the company said it was focused on assisting victims and working the NTSB investigators.
+CSX did not provide details about the collision.
+In a statement, the company said it was focused on assisting victims and working with NTSB investigators.

 The collision was yet another crash highlighting Positive Train Control, a system that among other things is designed to prevent trains from speeding.